jgiler/C--admin-server/README.md

 ## How to use?

 Clone this repo and then in the C# files I would change the generic connection string I put in the startup file to your DB that you like to connect.
 Make sure you have the C# extention on vscode.
-Install the node modules for react with
+Make sure you have the node package modules installed.

 ```bash
 npm install